blambeau/pipas-persister/README.md

-    GET  /deliveries/{uuid}       get information about a specific delivery POST /deliveries/             add information about a new delivery GET  /unavailabilities/{uuid} get patient unavailabilities information about a specific treatment PUT  /unavailabilities/{uuid} update patient unavailabilities information about a treatment GET  /service/planning        get the current service planning GET  /service/availabilities  get information about service availabilities GET  /treatments/{uuid}       get information about a specific treatment
+    GET  /deliveries/{uuid}       get information about a specific delivery POST /deliveries/             add information about a new delivery GET  /unavailabilities/{uuid} get patient unavailabilities information about a specific treatment PUT  /unavailabilities/{uuid} add patient unavailability information about a treatment GET  /service/planning        get the current service planning GET  /service/availabilities  get information about service availabilities GET  /treatments/{uuid}       get information about a specific treatment